novavi/fdc3-installer/README.md

 As the author understands it, there are some outstanding issues and concerns that need to be addressed before the FDC3 Standard WG will consider browser-based FDC3 Desktop Agent implementations compliant with the FDC3 standard (meaning compliant in principle from an architectural standpoint; whether a specific implementation is fully compliant with a given version of the standard is another matter).
 It is hoped that this library might be part of the ongoing dialogue and process which starts to resolve those issues and concerns.

-### What are Acme FDC3 Agent and Flugelbinder FDC3 Agent?
+### What are Acme FDC3 Desktop Agent and Flugelbinder FDC3 Desktop Agent?

-These are obviously fictional, as the names Acme and Flugelbinder would suggest.
+These are of course fictional implementations, as the names Acme and Flugelbinder would suggest.
 They were used purely as a mechanism to provide a concrete demonstration the fdc3-installer library running inside an app in a browser and importing example agent implementations.
 This approach seemed far more valuable than expecting people to look at this in an abstract sense by eyeballing a bunch of unit tests that only exist at the library level.

 ### But I heard that there really is a Flugelbinder FDC3 Desktop Agent implementation

-It feels like your being facetious.
+It feels like you're being facetious.
 But you never know - there might just be a real [Flugelbinder](https://alexaanswers.amazon.com/question/BLTc2S4rel8dGzSA95m4a) out there somewhere by the time you're reading this.
 Charlie Brooker stopped writing TVGoHome when his absurd satirical creations became a reality.
 I might be similarly inclined to discontinue using ridiculous names from 1980s movies for dummy FDC3 Desktop Agents if someone actually built a real agent and named it after a fictitious word like Flugelbinder.

 ### Does any of this have anything to do with blockchain or ChatGPT?